Click each question to reveal the answers.

 Q. 4 - Who should the money order be made payable to?

-- Money Orders should be made payable to the Inmate (Full Committed Name; no AKA’s, etc).
+- Money Orders should be made payable to the Incarcerated Individual (Full Committed Name; no AKA's, etc).
 See Example Money Order Below.
 Do not send blank money orders; they will be returned to

 Sample Money Order